barebox/barebox/Documentation/user/booting-linux.rst

    other Bootloader Spec entries will be ignored.

 ``linux-appendroot``
-   This boolean option is understood by Barebox although it is not part of the original specification.
+   This boolean option is understood by barebox although it is not part of the original specification.
 If set to ``true``, barebox will automatically append a ``root=`` string to the Linux commandline based on the device where the entry is found on.
 This makes it possible to use the same rootfs image on